sanity-io/sanity-plugin-media/README.md

 <summary>How can I edit and / or delete tags I've already created?</summary>
 <br />

-- _Right now_, the only way to do this is through Sanity's desk or via the API
+- _Currently_, the only way to do this is through Sanity's desk or via the API
 - **If you're not using a custom desk**, then this will be automatically added for you once you've installed the plugin.
 You'll be then be able to edit tags like you do any other documents.
-- **If you are using a custom desk**, you'll need to expose the `media.tag` document type as you see fit.
+- **If you are using a custom desk**, then you'll need to expose the `media.tag` document type as you see fit, provided you want to expose them at all.

-Read more about custom desks with Sanity's structure builder [structure builder](https://www.sanity.io/docs/structure-builder-typical-use-cases)

 </details>